omunroe-com/navewiki/Hacking-on-the-CoffeeScript-Compiler.md

     cake test

 periodically for a sanity check.
-If you intent to submit a patch to the main CoffeeScript repository, make sure you add new tests to the `test/` folder as necessary.
+If you intend to submit a patch to the main CoffeeScript repository, make sure you add new tests to the `test/` folder as necessary.
 Just follow an example that's closest to what you are trying to do.
 The new tests will be picked up automatically by `cake`.

 ## 9. Installation